The Story of Araluen

 The YAL took over the Park with little to no infrastructure apart from tracks left as a result of timber clearing during the 1800’s.
 Over 20+years the YAL constructed a series of buildings and several unique garden features.
 Construction methods varied but commonly used locally sourced, materials which became a major influencing contributor to the current unique style of Araluen and the Park.

 The Margaret Simons Memorial Pergola (late 1930’s) remains one of the largest pergolas in the southern hemisphere, it is constructed of 8 tonnes of granite stone and large Jarrah timber logs.
-There is 38 pillars which support 80 climbing roses of many varieties.
+There are 38 pillars which support 80 climbing roses of many varieties.
 The pergola was opened by Lieutenant-Governor Sir James Mitchell on Mother’s Day, 1940.
 It was designed by W. G. Bennett and built by Jack Italiano in 1940.
 Built to commemorate Mrs. Margaret Simons, the mother of J. J. Simons.
 Mrs Simons, who died in 1937 at the age of 77, was an ardent worker for the League with a keen interest in Araluen and roses.

 So began Araluen’s new life as a truly unique and beautiful garden under the management of the Araluen Botanic Park Foundation.
 The ABPF’s vision is;.